tam-fr/tam-fr/README.md

 ![funny pic](https://media.giphy.com/media/3o6Zt8MngbJnd1HhDi/giphy.gif)
 # Hi there, I'm Tam 👋

-Explore my projects to discover more about my contributions in SQL-based DevOps and Data Science, or feel free to reach out to collaborate.
+Explore my projects to discover more about my contributions in SQL-based DevOps.
+Express my PC and network technician background as relevant to data science.

 ## 🚀 About Me